kantarcise/notebook/Success/Mind/readme.md

 [ The Logos at Ephesus ](https://youtu.be/9ByjCwumwBM?t=1585)

 You have to see the world through a system of value.

+Why?

+Because you cannot see everything at once.

 ---